JessicaBarclay/CV/README.md

 I am interested in writing well crafted code, and satisfying my hunger for continuous learning.
 My commitment to a career in programming stems from working alongside web teams in the workplace in my previous role.

-**Tech Skills:** JavaScript, Ruby, Node.js, React.js, Ruby on Rails, Sinatra, HTML, CSS, jQuery, Bootstrap, SQL, RESTful APIs.
+**Tech Skills:** JavaScript, Ruby, Node.js, React.js, Ruby on Rails, Sinatra, HTML, CSS, jQuery, SQL, RESTful APIs.

 ## Skills